Helioviewer-Project/sun/examples/aia_and_solar_orbiter/README.md

-# Demo of 3D sun
+# AIA + Solar Orbiter Demo

-Currently the demo is showing an alignment problem with solar orbiter and AIA 171.
+This is a demo of the sun module which uses images and data from the Helioviewer API for rendering 3D images of the sun.

 ## How to run